SimulationTools/SimulationTools/Source/Documentation/English/Guides/NRMMA.md

    {"Title" -> "Utilities",
     "DetailedFunctions" -> {
-      {"ClearAllMemos", "memoisation of functions; i.e. in-memory caching of values so that they don't have to be recomputed"}, {"FindRunFile", "find instances of a specific file across all restarts"}}
+      {"ClearAllMemos", "memoisation of functions; i.e. in-memory caching of values so that they don't have to be recomputed"}, {"FindSimulationFiles", "find instances of a specific file across all segments of a simulation"}}
    }

    (* {"Title" -> "Data Sources", *)